ArtemProgrammerIT/AI-Image/README.md

 ### Usage
 1. Open a web browser and go to [this address](http://127.0.0.1:5000)

-2. Enter the image description in Russian in the text field
+2. Enter the image description in the text field

 3. Select the desired style from the dropdown menu